Becoming a Member

 · Be present and participate in ways that are meaningful to you and feed your soul.

-· Become involved with a smaller group such as a Theme Circles, a Small Group Ministry group or one of our ministry teams.
+· Become involved with a smaller group such as a Theme Circle, a Chalice Circle or one of our ministry teams.

 · Contribute to the vibrancy of our community by sharing your time and talent in service of our mission.